NexPlayer/TizenWebOS/advanceusage.md

-When using the <a href="#/releases?" target = "_blank" >latest release</a> , upgrades will be applied automatically.
 When a specific version of the library is used, the URL of the hosted library should be upgraded.
 If the library is hosted on a custom server, replacing nexplayer.js is necessary.
+Here you can find the <a href="#/releases?" target = "_blank" >latest release</a>.

 Every new release of NexPlayer™ is backwards compatible.